lucabodd/htb-walkthroughs/Previse.md

 ```
 As we can see we have only two ports open: 22 and 80, so withouth further doing let's start enumerate port 80.
 As we open the web page, we can notice an authentication prompt, if we try common default credentials we have no luck.
-If we use `gobuster` and start directory enumeration, we can notice that the sizes of 302 resposes are a bit strange:
+If we use `gobuster` and start directory enumeration, we can notice that the sizes of 302 responses are a bit strange:
 ```bash
 ===============================================================
 Gobuster v3.1.0